reconhub/argus/README.md

 ## Other requirements

 1. Chrome browser for downloading the svg images for the report.
-In order to avoid loading `plotly` dependencies with the report the plots are rendered and saved using `export()` via `RSeelenium` (see `?plotly::export` for more information).
+In order to avoid loading `plotly` dependencies with the report the plots are rendered and saved using `export()` via `RSelenium` (see `?plotly::export` for more information).
 This requires a web browser, with browser's download setting location set to `[PROJECT_DIRECTORY]/src/assets` folder.

 `sudo apt-get --only-upgrade install google-chrome-stable`